 Four participants from each province and territory (one in each of the four disciplines) will be selected to participate during the two weeks of the games.
 Selected artists will be members of Team Yukon with the same responsibilities and privileges as the athletes.
-This includes the obligation to accept and abide by the team code of conduct.
+You should clearly mention all the services you need in advance to avoid getting a shock later.
 Costs are covered, but all team members are required to pay the same participation fee: approximately $275.
 Proposals from Yukon artists must be submitted on or before Friday, November 15.
 Application packages are available from the Arts Section of the Cultural Services Branch located at 100 Hanson Street.
 Learn More: E Tax Depreciation Schedules

 That’s the question from Environment Yukon and the Yukon Fish and Game Association who are working in partnership on a Yukon-wide sheep survey.
 In the past, biologists have relied only on helicopter surveys to determine the number of lambs born each year.
 But these surveys are expensive and provide limited information for just a few subzones each year.